dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 Field | Type | Description
 :-----|:-----|:-----------
-Timestamp | Array of unsigned | A timestamp for the earliest record in the block.
+earliest-time | Array of unsigned | A timestamp for the earliest record in the block.
 The timestamp is specified as a CBOR array with two or three elements.
 The first two elements are as in Posix struct timeval.
 The first element is an unsigned integer time_t and the second is an unsigned integer number of microseconds.
 The third, if present, is an unsigned integer number of picoseconds.
 The microsecond and picosecond items always have a value between 0 and 999,999.

 ## Block statistics

 The block statistics section contains some basic statistical information about the block.
+All are optional.

 Field | Type | Description
 :-----|:-----|:-----------
-Total packets | Unsigned | Total number of packets processed during the block.
-Total pairs | Unsigned | Total number of query/response pairs in the block.
-Unmatched queries | Unsigned | Number of unmatched queries in the block.
-Unmatched responses | Unsigned | Number of unmatched responses in the block.
-Malformed packets | Unsigned | Number of malformed packets found in input for the block.
+total-packets | Unsigned | Total number of packets processed during the block. total-pairs | Unsigned | Total number of query/response pairs in the block. unmatched-queries | Unsigned | Number of unmatched queries in the block. unmatched-responses | Unsigned | Number of unmatched responses in the block. malformed-packets | Unsigned | Number of malformed packets found in input for the block.
-Non-DNS packets | Unsigned | Number of non-DNS packets found in input for the block.
-Out-of-order packets | Unsigned | Number of packets processed during input for the block that were not in strict chronological order.
-Dropped pairs | Unsigned | Count of query/responses not written due to overflow.
-Dropped packets | Unsigned | Count of raw packets not written due to overflow.
-Dropped non-DNS packets | Unsigned | Count of ignored packets not written due to overflow.

-QUESTION: The last 3 are info about compactor performance.Should they be in the standard?
+Implementations may choose to add additional implementation-specific fields to the statistics.

 ## Block table map